-&lt;sup>6 Ministry for the Environment 2020, Infographic - New Zealand's Greenhouse Gas Inventory 1990-2018. (link)
+2 Ministry for the Environment 2020, Snapshot - New Zealand's Greenhouse Gas Inventory 1990-2018.
+Page 4 (link)

-- a.
+- d.
+According to the Parliamentary Commissioner for the Environment (PCE): "The increased use of urea fertiliser has, along with irrigation and supplementary feed, enabled higher stocking rates."4 - e.
+Since 1990, methane emissions from dairy cattle have increased 129%.5 - f.
+The dairy herd is now New Zealand's largest emitter, responsible for 22.9% of all domestic emissions.6 - a.
 It is important to note, that this statistic is not representative of the dairy industry emissions in full as it only captures emissions from the cows.
-It excludes emissions from the roughly 700,000 tonnes of coal burnt for milk dehydration annually, transport emissions and offshore emissions from deforestation for supplementary feed. - g.
+It excludes emissions from the roughly 700,000 tonnes of coal burnt for milk dehydration annually7, transport emissions and offshore emissions from deforestation for supplementary feed. - g.
 Synthetic fertiliser is a climate pollutant itself, notwithstanding its effect on intensification.
 It emits nitrous oxide and carbon dioxide when applied to land.
 These are known as direct emissions. - h.
 Synthetic fertiliser's direct emissions have increased 512% since 1990.
-They are now greater than those from the entire domestic aviation industry.
+They are now greater than those from the entire domestic aviation industry.8